hesiod/picalc-chudnovsky/README.md

 ## Compiling

-Just run `scons`, it should do the job.
+First run `meson setup build` to setup `build` as a build directory, then run `ninja -C build`.

 ## Running

-Run `pi`.
+Run `picalc-chudnovsky` in the build directory.
-By just running `pi` without any arguments, picalc-euler will assume some default precision settings.
+By just running `picalc-chudnovsky` without any arguments, picalc-euler will assume some default precision settings.
 These may or may not be desirable for you.
-Try `pi --help` for some more advanced settings.
+Try `picalc-chudnvosky --help` for some more advanced settings.

 ### What do all those settings mean?